activefrequency/pyavatax/docs/index.rst

 ..
-PyAvalara documentation master file, created by sphinx-quickstart on Wed Oct 24 14:35:06 2012.
+PyAvaTax documentation master file, created by sphinx-quickstart on Wed Oct 24 14:35:06 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyAvalara
+PyAvaTax
 =========

 Release v\ |version|

-What is PyAvalara?
+What is PyAvaTax?
 ------------------

-PyAvalara is a python library for easily integrating Avalara's RESTful Tax API Service.
+PyAvaTax is a python library for easily integrating Avalara's RESTful AvaTax API Service.
 You will need an account with Avalara (They have free trials)

-Avalara expects a JSON (or XML) POST to their tax/get/ URI like this
+AvaTax expects a JSON (or XML) POST to their tax/get/ URI like this
 ::
     {
         "DocDate": "2012-10-24",